-Greek space industry is getting prepared for the launch, on the 17th of March, of the first nano-satellite built in Greece (UPSat) which at the same time is the first ever open source hardware and software satellite.
+Greek space industry is getting prepared for the launch, to be scheduled during late March-early April 2017, of the first nano-satellite built in Greece (UPSat) which at the same time is the first ever open source hardware and software satellite.

 Engineers from the University of Patras and Libre Space Foundation (the makers of UPSat), in cooperation with Von Karman Institute and Netherlands based Innovative Solutions In Space engineers, have successfully concluded all needed tests and checkout procedures to enable UPSat’s integration to the NanoRacks launch system.
 Subsequently, UPSat will be delivered to Orbital ATK, and then launched to the International Space Station (ISS) via a Cygnus automated cargo spacecraft.
 After successful docking to ISS, UPSat will be launched by the NanoRacks deployment pod aboard ISS.